 When the graduated licensing law passed, teenagers eager to drive may have let out a collective moan across the state.
 But this law is a good thing.
-Although you can no longer get a full license at the traditional age of 16, you can still drive―just with some added safety precautions designed to build a skill foundation.
+Although you can no longer get a full license right away, you can still drive―just with some added safety precautions designed to build a skill foundation.

 Many of us remember an incident in the news involving a teen driver―a classic example of why graduated licensing now exists.
 He was driving along on a sunny day with his girlfriend when he received a text message on his cell phone from a buddy.
 It was a forwarded joke.